-Diversity, Equity, and Inclusion as a Leadership Value (Online)
+Diversity, Equity, and Inclusion as Leadership Values (Online)

 With the rise of globalization, relevant leaders understand how to adapt to the world’s changing demographics.
 This online program explores the virtues of fostering a more diverse workplace.
 Considering the moral imperative to create more equitable teams, it will also explore the business imperative to foster the inclusion required to generate greater innovation.
 You will learn how to replace the biases and privileges that persist in the business world with the diversity, equity, and inclusion skills leaders need for the future.